This easy Cobb salad recipe is colorful, flavorful and fun to serve it as a meal. The combination of ingredients make it filling and satisfying .

 Yum-yum!
 Time for Christopher and I to dig in.

-I hope you enjoyed this Cobb salad recipe!
+I hope you enjoyed this easy Cobb salad recipe!

 Other salad recipes